lowellmower/js_game/README.md

-# js_game
+# JavaScript game
-JavaScript game built similar to 'Dark Blue'
+##### An attempt at replicating [Dark Blue](www.lessmilk.com/games/10) a side scrolling in browser game which uses JS, HTML, CSS to accomplish basic player function.
+Built with direciton and theory from Eloquent Javascript by Marjin Haverbeke.